-24.5 Shift Differential: Employees who are scheduled to work the first shift and the fourth shift shall be eligible for shift differential pay in addition to their regular rate of pay.
-The differential will apply to the entire shift worked.
-When an employee is called back to work, the shift differential in affect at the time the employee is called out shall apply.
+24.7 Additional Hours Shift Differential: When an employee is called back to work, the shift differential in affect at the time the employee is called out shall apply.
 Shift differential shall not apply to any leave or holiday pay.
 Shift differential shall be calculated at the following rates:

-10% will be added to Shift #1 (0000-0800 hours) 5% will be added to Shift #4 (1630-0030 hours)
+10% for all hours worked between 0000 and 0800 hours 5% for all hours worked between 1600 and 0000 hours

-24.6 The Port Director may establish different schedules to meet the Port Department's operating needs.
-Temporary shifting of employee's working hours to meet the needs of the Port Department may be done at the sole discretion of the Port Director.
+- 24.8 The Port Director, or their designee, may establish different schedules to meet the Port Department's operating needs.
+Temporary shifting of employee's working hours to meet the needs of the Port Department may be done at the sole discretion of the Port Director. - 24.9 The Port Director, and their designee, will make a good faith effort to seek employee input on any major schedule change.

-24.6a Shift differential rates only apply to Harbor Officer positions and do not apply to the "Regular Office Shift" schedule.

-24.7 The Port Director will make a good faith effort to seek employee input on any major schedule change.
 In no case will an employee be regularly scheduled to work more than five days per week.
 Whenever possible, employees shall have two (2) consecutive days off.
-Except for emergencies, no work shall be required on the 7th day of an employee's work schedule.

-24.8 Overtime Assignments: The Port Director, or his designee has the right to determine overtime assignments and will make a good faith effort to distribute overtime assignments equally among all employees and not solely based on seniority within the department.
+Except for emergencies, no - employee shall be scheduled for seven (7) consecutive days without compensation as defined in Article 19.4. - 24.10 Overtime Assignments: The Port Director, or their designee, has the right to determine overtime assignments and will make a good faith effort to distribute overtime assignments equally among all employees and not solely based on seniority within the department.
 When possible, overtime assignments will be assigned on a rotation schedule to promote fair and equal access of overtime possibilities to all employees.